Bilal-067/Password-Generator/README.md

+Name: Mohammed Bilal M

+Intern id: CS25RY20902

+Domain name: Codsoft

+Stream: Python Programming

+Task 3: Custom password generator

 The task is a Custom Password Generator that allows users to generate passwords with different levels of complexity and a specified length.
 Here's a detailed description of its components and functionality:

 1. Imports
 random: The random module is imported to generate random selections from predefined character sets to create the password.